 - how the study might impact on the participants’ quality of life.

-Members of an ethics committee are always independent of the researchers.
-Committee members come from a variety of backgrounds, including medical, scientific, legal and religious professions, and the general community.
-There are usually at least eight core members covering a range of professional and personal experiences to reflect different points of view and provide balance.
+Committee members are always independent of the researchers.
+They come from a variety of backgrounds, including medical, scientific, legal and religious professions, and the general community.
+To reflect different points of view and provide balance, the HREC will consist of at least eight core members with a range of experiences.

-Sometimes changes need to be made to the research, and these will need to be approved by the human research ethics committee.
+Sometimes changes need to be made to the research:

-- Before approval – The ethics committee may ask the research team to make changes to the proposed research before it can go ahead.
+- Before approval – The HREC may ask the research team to make changes to the proposed research before it can go ahead.

 - After approval – Any changes that researchers want to make during the study must go through ethics approval again before the change can take place.
 For example, the researchers may want to expand the size of the study, or some safety information may have become available about the intervention.
 This is called an amendment.